 Is MSG Dangerous?

-Myths and stigma surrounding the safety of MSG consumption have been around for a long time and stem from a condition called “Chinese Restaurant Syndrome” (CRS) or “MSG symptom complex”.
+Myths and stigma surrounding the safety of MSG consumption have been around for a long time.
+They typically stem from a condition called “Chinese Restaurant Syndrome” (CRS) or “MSG symptom complex”.

 Eating 100g per kg for a 75kg person would mean eating 750 grams of MSG per day.
-We don’t even eat 750g of protein or carbohydrates per day (even when carb loading), let alone 750g of a sparingly used food additive.
+We don’t even eat 750g of protein or carbohydrates per day (even when carb-loading), let alone 750g of a salty, sparingly used food additive.

 Based on the available high-quality scientific evidence, MSG is safe for all life-cycle stages without respect to ethnic origin or culinary background.
-Many claims of side effects are at levels irrelevant to human exposure, and there has been no consistent evidence showing reactions to MSG differing from placebo.
+Many claims of side effects are at levels irrelevant to human exposure.
+There has been no consistent evidence showing reactions to MSG differing from placebo.